 Raspberry Pi T3 Alliance Customized SD Card Image

-- SD card Reader/Writer (if your laptop does not include one) to write the image, we recommend this Trascend USB 3.0 Reader / Writer TS-RDF5K.
+- SD card Reader/Writer (if your laptop does not include one) to write the image, every T3 Alliance RPi student kit comes with one – if you do not have one this model also works: Trascend USB 3.0 Reader / Writer TS-RDF5K.

 - Micro SD Card to write image to – you may re-write existing cards over and over, but if you want to have spares on hand, we recommend this Sandisk 16GB card SDSQUAR-016G-GN6MA.

-— ONLY APPLICABLE FOR 7″ SCREEN MODELS —
+— ONLY APPLICABLE FOR LEGACY 7″ SCREEN MODELS —

 If you are using the older 7″ screen model you have to modify /boot/config.txt file after you have flashed the SD card – on windows 10 you can mount the boot partition as it is FAT I believe, and use notepad++ or other text editor to add in the resolution settings to the config file.